Image source:

 Location and Facilities

-The company's headquarters is located in Twin Falls, Idaho, which houses its expansive manufacturing plant, one of the largest yogurt production facilities in the world.
-This state-of-the-art, over one million square feet facility allows Chobani to effectively meet national and international consumer demands.
+Chobani's headquarters is strategically located in Twin Falls, Idaho, where it houses one of the largest yogurt production facilities globally.
+This state-of-the-art plant covers an impressive area of more than one million square feet, fully equipped to meet both domestic and international consumer needs effectively.

 Financial Indicators